 Ta-da, wet napkin.
 Have a conversation with your students about why the napkin is wet.
 To add a little more pizzazz to your amazing science experiment, poke a hole about a half inch-inch down from the bottom of the cup.
 Again, your students can make predictions about what they think will happen when you put the cup straight down into the tub of water.

 Then go ahead and put the cup in the water!
 You guessed it, all the gas will come bubbling out of the hole and the napkin will get wet.
 Have your students write what they learned and how this experiment proves that gas really does have mass.

 Is this an experiment you can see yourself trying out in your classroom?
 Do you have a favorite go-to experiment?
 My students love them and they learn so much more by actually seeing a concept in action than they do reading it out of a book.

-You can pin the image below to save this blog post for later and to share it with your friends.
+Pin the image below to save this blog post for later and share it with your friends.